javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/typescript-support.md

 # TypeScript Support

-Eslint Plugin Boundaries provides first-class TypeScript support, including full type definitions for configuration and seamless integration with TypeScript projects.
+The plugin ships TypeScript type definitions for all configuration objects.
+This guide explains how to configure a TypeScript project and use the exported types for autocomplete and compile-time checking of your eslint-plugin-boundaries config.

 ## Prerequisites